cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 Logged in as `hm'
 </pre>

-After Micro BOSH has been deployed succesfully, check its status:
+After Micro BOSH has been deployed succesfully, you can check its status:

 <pre class="terminal">
 ~/cf$ bosh status